 Defendants accused of fine-only offenses have a constitutional and statutory right to bail.
 Art.
 I, Sec.
 11, Tex.
 Const.; Art.
 1.07, C.C.P.
 Bail in a fine-only misdemeanor case may be set in two different instances.
 A person who is arrested must be taken before a magistrate for certain warnings under Article 15.17 of the Code of Criminal Procedure.
 The magistrate, after giving the required warnings, shall admit the person to bail if allowed by law; thus, the first instance would be bail set by the magistrate prior to formal charges being filed.
 The second instance would be bail set by the judge.
-However, a municipal judge may only require a defendant to give bail to secure the defendant's appearance under limited circumstances (i.e., the defendant fails to appear with respect to the applicable offense, the judge determines the bail bond is necessary to secure the defendant's appearance with the Code of Criminal Procedure).
+However, a municipal judge may only require a defendant to give bail to secure the defendant's appearance under limited circumstances (i.e., the defendant fails to appear with respect to the applicable offense, the judge determines the defendant has sufficient resources or income to give a bail bond, and the judge determines the bail bond is necessary to secure the defendant's appearance in accordance with the Code of Criminal Procedure).
 Art.
 45.016/45A.107, C.C.P.